Learning Dexterous Grasping with Object-Centric Visual Affordances: Approach

 \textbf{Problem formulation} We pose the problem of grasp acquisition as a finite-horizon discounted Markov decision process (MDP), with state space $\states$, action space $\actions$, state transition dynamics $\transition : \states \times \actions \to \states$, initial state distribution $\stateinitial$, reward function $\rewardfn : \states \times \actions \to \mathbb{R}$, horizon $\timemax$, and discount factor $\gamma \in (0, 1]$.
 Hence, we are interested in maximizing the expected discounted reward $J(\policy) = \mathbb{E}_\policy [\sum^{\timemax-1}_{t=0} \gamma^t \rewardfn(s_t, a_t)]$ to determine the optimal stochastic policy $\policy : \states \to \mathbb{P}(\actions)$.
 We use an actor-critic model to estimate state values $V_{\theta}(s_t)$ and policy distribution $\policy_{\theta}(a_t|s_t)$ at each time step.

 \textbf{State space} The work space of the robot consists of an object positioned on a table at a random orientation.
-The state space consists of the visuomotor inputs used to train the control policy: $\states = \{X,Y,P,D\}$ (see Fig.~\ref{fig:policy_learning}).
-The visual input at time $t$ consists of an RGB-D image $x_t \in X$ captured by an egocentric hand-mounted camera that translates with the hand but does not rotate.
-The affordance input $y_t \in Y$ is the binary affordance map inferred from the image, $y_t = G(x_t)$.
+The state space consists of the visuomotor inputs used to train the control policy: $\states = \{X^+,Y,P,D\}$ (see Fig.~\ref{fig:policy_learning}).
+The visual input at time $t$ consists of an RGB-D image $x_t^+ \in X^+$ captured by an egocentric hand-mounted camera that translates with the hand but does not rotate.
+The affordance input $y_t \in Y$ is the binary affordance map inferred from the RGB image before the agent moves its hand in view, $y_t = G(x_t)$.
 The proprioception input $p_t \in P$ consists of the positions and velocities of each DoF in the hand actuator.

 The distance input $d_t \in D$ is the distance between the agent's hand and the object affordance region.
 We compute it as the pairwise distance between $M$ fixed points on the hand and $N$ points sampled from the backprojected affordance map.
 We obtain the latter by backprojecting $y_0$ to 3D points in the camera coordinate system using the depth map at $t=0$, then tracking those points throughout the rest of the episode.
 Hence we do not assume access to the full object state (we do not know the object mesh or mass), but we do assume perfect tracking of the affordance region that was automatically detected in the agent's first video frame.
-We leave it as future work to relax the tracking assumption, e.g., by strengthening the segmentation model in the presence of occlusions.
+In experiments, we study the effect of substantial tracking failures to relax this assumption.
+We leave it as future work to incorporate SoTA visual tracking, e.g., by strengthening the segmentation model in the presence of occlusions.

 \textbf{Action space} We use a 30-DoF position-controlled anthropomorphic hand from the Adroit platform \cite{kumar2013fast} as our manipulator.
 It consists of a 24-DoF five-fingered hand attached to a 6-DoF arm.
-Hence, our action space consists of 30 continuous position values, which are predicted by sampling from a multivariate Gaussian whose parameters are returned by the policy $\policy$.
+Hence, our action space consists of 30 continuous position values.
+Delta angles are predicted by sampling from a multivariate Gaussian of unit variance whose mean is returned by the policy $\policy$.